next-actions/pytest-mh/docs/pytest.rst

   artifacts if test fails.
 * ``--mh-artifacts-dir`` - Directory where test artifacts are stored.
 * ``--mh-topology`` - Filter tests by given topology, can be set multiple times.
+* ``--mh-not-topology`` - Do not run tests for given topology, can be set multiple times.